[Note: Any changes from the copy handed out

 e-mail at your seat before class starts, you must shut these programs down by

 the starting time for the class.
-If your
+Using cell phones and portable devices to send or receive

 class for the day, and you may receive an F on any of the day’s assignments.